 The sailing boat is at your entire disposal if you simply want to relax on board or enjoy swimming in one of the island’s rocky beaches!

 Today we will sail to the charming small island of Spetses.
 The island is well – known for its long naval tradition and its significant contribution to the War of Independence in 1821.
 You will feel captivated by its romantic and cosmopolitan atmosphere.
 Spend the day circumnavigating the island by bike, stopping at the beach with an underwater cave you can swim into.
 Cars are banned in the harbor town, Dapia.
 If you are travelling with your family, treat the kids to a ride in a horse drawn carriage on the cobble-stoned streets.

-Day 5: Spetses - Dokos island
+Day 5: Spetses - Dokos island - Ermioni

-Day 6: Dokos - Poros island
+Day 6: Ermioni - Poros island

-You have all the morning free to enjoy swimming and snorkeling in the crystal clear waters of the Saronic gulf, before we set sail for the island of Poros.
+After breakfast, we’ll set sail for the island of Poros.
 Once we enter Poros harbor, you cannot help but sigh at the scenic view of the little town that rises amphitheatrically over two hills and admire the historic Clock tower and the pastel colored buildings lining the harbor front.

 The island’s two bays supply all the water sports you will need – water skiing, snorkeling, little boats, sea kayaking, windsurfing.
 Alternatively, you can spend a leisure morning, on and off the boat, swimming, snorkeling, reading your favorite book or playing games!

 What is included:

 All meals as indicated on the trip notes (6 breakfasts, 4 light lunches)